 Need something quick and healthy for dinner?
 Today I’m sharing my go-to FOUR ingredient meals!
 This sesame veggie pasta is perfect if you’re short on time or if you’ve had a long day at the hospital and just need something STAT!

 Did I mention it’s healthy?
-I was desperate to find a healthy version of my favorite takeout meal, and this is it.
+I was desperate to find a healthier version of my favorite takeout meal, and this is it.
 It’s low in sodium but high in protein and fiber!
 It’s also faster than take-out too (under 15 minutes).

-Today’s recipe is vegetarian, but meat can easily accompany the dish.
-I listed some great taste-tested options at the bottom of this post.
+Today’s recipe is vegetarian, but you can easily boost the protein content by adding meat.
+For protein suggestions, check out the bottom of this post.

 A frozen bag of Stir-fry Vegetable blend.

 You can find this in your grocery store freezer aisle.
 If it’s not called Stir-fry blend, look for a bag with a mix of broccoli, green beans, peas, carrots, celery, red peppers, water chestnuts, and onions.